 - We create meaningful roles where volunteers have direct contact with patients and can see for themselves the difference they make

 - We provide free on-site parking, travel expenses (up to a 30 mile round trip), discounts for a range of local services and products and access to the Frank Lee sports and leisure facility (see here)

 - We provide a comprehensive induction and on-going training opportunities

 - We appreciate volunteers’ service and attendance and celebrate their commitment

 - We have a dedicated team of staff in the Voluntary Services department to support our volunteers

 - We understand that each applicant’s motivation to step into volunteering is unique to them.

 - Volunteers join with staff in helping give our patients the best experience possible.
 Our values of Together-Safe-Kind-Excellent – apply equally to volunteers and staff.

 Our evidence shows that volunteering improves communication skills and confidence and facilitates personal challenge and growth.
 The opportunity to volunteer is also seen as beneficial by Higher Education providers; although not all of the young people participating are seeking future careers in the health sector.
-More details about the programme are available on our website VIVID.
+More details about the programme are available here.

 Could you help?